-D.C. voting guide: What to know about early voting, mail-in ballots
+D.C. voting guide: What to know about voting on Election Day

 You can cast your ballot at any vote center, regardless of which ward you live in.

-The District will operate a number of “super vote centers” — including Nationals Park and Capital One Arena — where large swaths of voters can be processed rapidly.
+The District is operating a number of “super vote centers” — including Nationals Park and Capital One Arena — where large swaths of voters can be processed rapidly.

 Can I still register?
 How do I know if I’m eligible?

 The deadline to register to vote was Oct.
-13, but voters can also register in person while voting early or on Election Day.
-They must bring a valid proof of residence; important details can be found here..
+13, but voters can also register in person on Election Day.
+They must bring valid proof of residence; important details can be found here.
 To be eligible to vote in D.C., you must be a U.S. citizen and have lived in the District for at least 30 days before the election.
 To participate in the general election, you must be at least 18 years old by Election Day.
 You are not eligible to vote if you claim voting residence outside the District or have been declared legally incompetent to vote by a court of law.

 What if I’m registered in another state?